dutchLuck/ping3/README.md

 network device and display round trip time information if echo replies are received back.

-This utility program is named "ping3" because it defaults to sending three ICMP echo/timestamp request to a network device and waits for the device to reply to each request.
+This utility program is named "ping3" because it has the ability to ping a remote network device with three types of ICMP requests in similar fashion to the macOS system utility named "ping".
+These three ICMP requests are Echo or Timestamp or Mask. "ping3" also defaults to sending three ICMP echo/timestamp/mask request to a network device and waits for the device to reply to each request.
 If the device replies then some information on how long the round- trip-time (RTT) was is printed out.
 If the device doesn't respond then a time-out message is printed instead.